Anastasia-pro/rsschool-cv/cv.md

 1. My name is **Anastasia Ivanova**.
 2. My _phone number_ is **+375 25 726 76 80**. _Email_: **belentsovaa084@gmail.com**.
 3. I don't have much experience in JavaScript programming.
 I have made several layouts of sites in HTML / CSS, at the moment I am actively studying JavaScript.
-I have read many sources, and I am intensively learning a new programming language for me.
+I have read many sources, and I am intensively learning a new programming language.
 At the moment my main goal is to study the language up to the interview level, and finish school.
 4. At the moment I am fluent in programming languages such as HTML/CSS, and studying JavaScript
 -------------
 5.